-VIII.
+IX.
 Conclusion

-Digital medicine can save lives-but only if we let it.
+Digital medicine can save lives, especially in rural America-but only if we let it.
 Inextricable from the story of connected health is the fact that the American healthcare system for decades was driven not by value but by a constant stream of services.
-Now, digital medicine could help revolutionize healthcare as mobile technology has fundamentally improved banking.
+This model has exacerbated the healthcare challenges in rural areas.
+Now, digital medicine could help revolutionize rural healthcare, just as mobile technology has fundamentally improved banking.
 Alternatively, bureaucratic inertia and red tape could keep the cloud-plus-mobile improvements that have redefined our daily lives in countless other ways forever on healthcare's sidelines.
-We applaud the Subcommittee for shedding light on the existing barriers to the adoption of innovative means of enabling an American healthcare system that is more valuable to patients, providers, and taxpayers alike.
+We applaud the Subcommittee for shedding light on the state of healthcare in rural America and granting us the opportunity to advocate for the adoption of innovative means of enabling an American healthcare system that is more valuable to patients, providers, and taxpayers alike.